 The basecamp masai brand

 To establish a better and more sustainable environment for the Maasai women, Basecamp established the Basecamp Maasai Brand (BMB), an economic empowerment initiative that currently supports 158 Maasai women aged 17 to 60 years.
-This income generating activity which began 15 years ago, preserves traditional Maasai cultural beading practices and traditions.
+This income generating activity which began more than 15 years ago, preserves traditional Maasai cultural beading practices and traditions.
 Over time, BMB diversified its product line to include more than 10 new fashion designs, adding more fashionable items to its product range in a bid to establish the community-based organization as a fashion jewelry organization.

 Waste management and clean-up